Muhammad-Zain01/url-shortner/README.md

 </div>

   <p align="center" style="text-align: justify;">
     A simple and efficient URL shortener that allows you to create shortened versions of long URLs, making them easier to share and manage.
-This URL shortener is built with [insert programming language or framework] and [mention any key libraries or tools used].
+This URL shortener (Client Side) is built with Vite (React).
 It provides a clean and user-friendly interface for both shortening and expanding URLs.
   </p>
     <a href="https://github.com/muhammad-zain01/url-shortner"><strong>Explore the docs »</strong></a>
     <br />